coder/coder/docs/templates/parameters.md

 1. Prepare and update a new template version:

-- Add `coder_parameter` resource matching the legacy parameter to migrate.
+- Add `coder_parameter` resource matching the legacy variable to migrate.
 - Use `legacy_variable_name` and `legacy_variable` to link the `coder_parameter` to the legacy variable.
 - Mark the new parameter as `mutable`, so that Coder will not block updating existing workspaces.